 The traditional way to screen candidates was by phone.
 Now, modern ways take advantage of technology to make this process even simpler for candidates and your hiring managers.
 The screening interview can take place via video.

-With video interviews, your candidates can record themselves so you have a better chance of choosing the right person for an in-person interview.
+With one way video interviews, your candidates can record themselves so you have a better chance of choosing the right person for an in-person interview.
 With video interviews, you simply ask questions such as, “why are you interested in the job?” and “what are your key skills and attributes that will make you succeed in the role?”

 Video interviews are particularly useful when hiring for jobs suitable for millennials.
 This is because they’re used to using mobile devices, videos and other technology.
 They also feel at home recording themselves.